 Sometimes I pop the cubes into the dresser drawers and sometimes I just keep them in my suitcase.
 Either way, it keeps things together neatly.

-What are the best ones
+What are the best packing cubes

 2. Lists in OneNote

-Packing lists are key for staying organized, not forgetting anything and not overpacking.
+A comprehensive travel packing list is key for staying organized, not forgetting anything and not overpacking.
 I have five lists in OneNote that I reference for EVERY SINGLE TRIP, whether it’s a week-long trip or a long weekend.
 (OneNote is a Microsoft program but you could also use Wunderlist.)
 My lists:

 Outfit planning – more on that below